top of page

 Lucian Freud, Leigh Bowery1991 © The Lucian Freud Archive.
 All Rights Reserved 2024

 Prompted by the intimacy of posing for Freud, Bowery increasingly began using his body as raw material.
-So there will also be portraits by photographers including Nick Knight and films by Charles Atlas on display, highlighting how Bowery was able to use his body as a form of contemporary surrealism.
+So there's also portraits by photographers including Nick Knight and films by Charles Atlas on display, highlighting how Bowery was able to use his body as a form of contemporary surrealism.

 Leigh Bowery! exhibition tickets

-Adult tickets to see this Bowery retrospective are £18.
+Adult tickets to see the Bowery retrospective are £18.
 Students can see it for £17, and Tate Members get in free.
-Tickets are already available to pre-book now if you want to secure your spot.

-And if you're a big Bowery fan, you'll be delighted to know that being published alongside the exhibition is a brand new and massively comprehensive monograph on his life and career.
+And if you're a big Bowery fan, you'll can also grab a copy of a brand new and massively comprehensive new book on his life and career.
 It features over two hundred images by and of the artist, including those iconic paintings by Lucien Freud.
-And even more excitingly, Bowery's entire costume archive has been newly-photographed and is published in the book for the very first time.
-Published in February in both hardback and paperback, it is available for pre-order now.
+And even more excitingly, Bowery's entire costume archive has been newly-photographed and is published here for the very first time.
+You can buy the Bowery book right now*.

 2025 will be eclectic at Tate Modern — perhaps matching Bowery's vibe!
 They’ll also be exhibitions ranging from the large-scale colourful installations of Korean-born, London-based artist Do Ho Suh, a group exhibition on Nigerian Modernism, and a unique focus on Picasso’s The Three Dancers painting.